greenfork/greensky/posts/2020-05-10-how-to-write-a-blog,-part+2.md

-This code is not really hard and I won't fully explain what it does, but just trust me, this is very easy, you can quickly pick up the idea along the way if you really want to [learn CSS].
+This code is not really hard and I won't fully explain what it does, but just trust me, this is very easy, you can quickly pick up the idea along the way if you want to [learn CSS].

 [learn CSS]: https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps

-The general idea is that this code allows to use headers, links, lists and it centers the text to the center.
-All the basic things are here.
+The general idea behind this code is that it allows us to use headers, links, lists and it keeps the text in the center.
+All the basic things.

 ### Templates